-Drawing has often been seen as a subordinate art form— that is, something you do before you make real art.
-Whether it’s sketching a still life to learn about dimentionality and value, or drafting a cathedral blueprint, the speed and ease of drawing makes it an incredible learning tool.
-The art of drawing though, can absolutely stand on it’s own.
-It’s a stripped down means to visual expression.
+Drawing has often been seen as a subordinate art form—something you do before you make real art.
+Whether it’s sketching a still life to learn about dimensionality and value, or drafting a cathedral blueprint, the speed and ease of drawing makes it an incredible learning tool.
+The art of drawing though, can absolutely stand on its own.
+It’s a stripped down means of visual expression.
 Line weight and texture means that any mark made clearly expresses the hand that made it, whether it’s a pencil on paper on marks in the sand.
 Is it a tentative, delicate drawing?
 A rough sketch?
 The confident line of a master draftsman?
-Drawing is one of the oldest art practices, and it is also perhaps its most naked.
+Drawing is one of the oldest art practices, and one of its most naked.